-consider the work of translation in three entele. distinct registers: (1) translation as logistical work, (2) translation as affective work, and (3) translation as positional work.
+Lives research project as a case study to transformative role in the lives of the cliconsider the work of translation in three entele. distinct registers: (1) translation as logistical work, (2) translation as affective work, and (3) translation as positional work.
 In line with the goals of pragmatist inquiry, each of these components was essential in bringing the previously marginalized voices of food pantry clients to the table and facilitating a productive conversation about new models of food assistance within their communities.